EU won't accept UK's N.Ireland Brexit red line: Ireland

 Both sides say they want to preserve peace and stability by avoiding a hard border on the island of Ireland, which is split between EU-member the Republic of Ireland and the UK province.

-To achieve this, Northern Ireland was given unique status as a member of both the UK and the EU single market.
+To achieve this, Northern Ireland -- riven for decades until 1998 by violence over British rule -- was given unique status as a member of both the UK and the EU single market.

-This required new checkpoints at ports to prevent goods from England, Scotland and Wales getting into the EU over the Irish border.
+This required new checkpoints at ports to prevent goods from England, Scotland and Wales getting into the EU via Ireland -- a key source of anger among unionists.

-But unionists in Northern Ireland have rioted over the implementation of the protocol, which they say intensifies the push by republicans for a united Ireland following the 1998 Good Friday peace agreement.

-Jeffrey Donaldson, head of Northern Ireland's Democratic Unionist Party, said the latest EU proposals were a "starting point" but fell "far short of the fundamental change needed".

 To ease the frictions, the EU released four texts to address complaints of constrained medicine supplies, overzealous food safety checks and too much paperwork.